shanmugapriya1098/Smart-crop-protection-system-using-IOT-in-wokwi/README.md

 ## How to Run (Wokwi)
 1. Open https://wokwi.com/
 2. Create a new project (ESP32)
-3. Set up IBM cloud
+3. Set up `IBM cloud`
-4. Set up Node-Red
+4. Set up `Node-Red`
 5. Paste `wokwi_code` and `use necessary sensors` and create the project diagram
 6. Copy and paste the code in 'project_code.py' in a python file
-7. Start simulation in wokwi
+7. Start simulation in `wokwi`
 8. Run the python file.
-9. Create mobile app using MIT APP Inventor and install it in your mobile The data collected using sensors in wokwi is send to ibm cloud and it will be displayed in the app.
-For clear reference see the 'output.docx'
+9. Create mobile app using `MIT APP Inventor` and install it in your mobile The data collected using sensors in wokwi is send to ibm cloud and it will be displayed in the app.
+For clear reference see the `output.docx`

 ## Interactive Design in wokwi